ArchipelagoMW/Archipelago/worlds/civ_6/docs/en_Civilization VI.md

 - "Oh no!
 I received the Machinery tech and now instead of getting an Archer next turn, I have to wait an additional 10 turns to get a Crossbowman!"
     - Vanilla prevents you from building units of the same class from an earlier tech level after you have researched a later variant.
 For example, this could be problematic if someone unlocks Crossbowmen for you right out the gate since you won't be able to make Archers (which have a much lower production cost).
 Solution: You can now go in to the tech tree, click "Toggle Archipelago Tree" to view your unlocked techs, and then can click any tech you have unlocked to toggle whether it is currently active or not.
 - "How does DeathLink work?
-Am I going to have to start a new game every time one of my friends dies??"
+Am I going to have to start a new game every time one of my friends dies?"
     - Heavens no, my fellow Archipelago appreciator.
 When configuring your Archipelago options for Civilization on the options page, there are several choices available for you to fine tune the way you'd like to be punished for the follies of your friends.
 These include: Having a random unit destroyed, losing a percentage of gold or faith, or even losing a point on your era score.
 If you can't make up your mind, you can elect to have any of them be selected every time a death link is sent your way.
     In the event you lose one of your units in combat (this means captured units don't count), then you will send a death link event to the rest of your friends.

 - I enabled `progressive districts` but I have no idea techs/civics what items are locked behind progression now!
     - Any technology or civic that grants you a new building in a district (or grants you the district itself) is now locked behind a progressive item.
 For example, `PROGRESSIVE_CAMPUS` would give you these items in the following order:
           1. `TECH_WRITING`
           2. `TECH_EDUCATION`
           3. `TECH_CHEMISTRY`
     - If you want to see the details around each item, you can review [this file](https://github.com/hesto2/civilization_vi_apworld/blob/main/data/progressive_districts.json).